projectatomic/atomic-site/source/blog/2016-04-14-atomic-app-0-5-0-release.html.md

   - Bug fix on persistent storage initialization
   - Utility method to gather sudo user path and information
   - Improved detection if we're inside a Docker container
-  - Improved readility on provider failed exceptions
+  - Improved readability on provider failed exceptions
   - docker inspect bugfix

 ## Atomic App Initialization

 We've included support for initializing a basic Atomic App via the `atomicapp init` command.
-This creates a basic example that can be used on __Docker__ and __Kubernetes__ providers based on the [centos/httpd](https://hub.docker.com/r/centos/httpd/) docker image.
+This creates a basic example that can be used on Docker and Kubernetes providers based on the [centos/httpd](https://hub.docker.com/r/centos/httpd/) docker image.

 ```bash
 ▶ atomicapp init helloworld